-The remainder of fund balance is included in the unassigned category, which is monies that have not been restricted or assigned to a specific purpose in the Township's General Fund.
+The remainder of the fund balance is included in the unassigned category, which is monies that have not been restricted or assigned to a specific purpose in the Township's General Fund.
 These funds are available for expenditure.
-The balance of the unassigned fund balance in the General Fund is \$3,351,877.
+The balance of the unassigned fund balance in the General Fund is \$3,816,455.

-In the General Fund, revenues exceeded expenditures by \$1,281,331.
-This is the result of higher than anticipated real estate transfer tax, planned COVID-19 expenditure reductions and the American Rescue Plan monies.
-Revenues exceeded budget by 15% and expenditures were less than budgeted by 9%.
-This equals \$1,281,331.
+In the General Fund, revenues exceeded expenditures by \$539,578.
+This is the result of higher than anticipated real estate transfer tax, unexpected increase in earned income tax, planned COVID-19 expenditure reductions and the receipt and recognition of the American Rescue Plan monies.
+Revenues exceeded the budget by 26% and expenditures exceeded those budgeted by 13%.
+This equals \$1,193,569.
+This was the result of two roads that were supposed to be milled and repaved needing complete reconstruction from the dirt up along with other capital project overages.

 The Township's non-major fund is the Highway Aid Fund.
 Monies received from the state are placed in this fund and used to pay for salt and streetlights.
 This money is restricted in its use by the state.
-The restricted fund balance was \$243,837 at the end of 2021.
+The restricted fund balance was \$441,277 at the end of 2022.

 The Township maintains two fiduciary funds, one for the police defined benefit pension plan and one for the municipal employees' defined benefit plan.
 These monies are held in trust for the pensioners.
-Both plans met their funding obligations in 2021.
-The municipal employees' plan funding ratio is 133.3% and the police plan funding ratio is 129%.
+Both plans met their funding obligations in 2022.
+The municipal employees' plan funding ratio is 99.8% and the police plan funding ratio is 98.6%.
 This means that both plans are properly funded and neither plan is distressed.